fluenttql/fluenttql.catalog/README.md

 ```.shell script
 mvn test
 ```
-If you want to run the test case for particular vulnerability then run the below command.
+If you want to run the test case for the particular vulnerability then run the below command.
 ```.shell script
 mvn -Dtest=<Test case class name>